microsoft/vscode-docs/docs/editor/debugging.md

 ## Debug View

-To bring up the Debug view, click on the Debugging icon in the View Bar on the side of VS Code.
+To bring up the Debug view, click on the Debugging icon in the **Activity Bar** on the side of VS Code.

 ![Debug icon](images/debugging/debugicon.png)